Posted by: Northwest Eye in General on January 19, 2026

 - Significant enhancement in quality of life

 Many individuals report substantial improvements in their vision, allowing them to return to their regular activities and hobbies.
-As a cornerstone in the treatment of eye detachment, continues to be an essential option for both preserving and restoring vision.
+As a cornerstone in the treatment of retinal detachment, scleral buckle surgery continues to be an essential option for both preserving and restoring vision.
 We are here to help you through this process, ensuring you receive the care and support you need.

 Identify Conditions Requiring Scleral Buckling